Jamie Smith's Mabon

 The original Mabon has three studio albums on release – Ridiculous Thinkers (2004), OK Pewter (2007) and Live at the Grand Pavilion (2010) – and has sold over 12,000 cds worldwide, receiving critical acclaim from magazines and publications such as fRoots, Songlines, Living Tradition, Rock ‘n’ Reel and Irish Music Magazine.
 Radio credits include The Mike Harding Show on BBC2 and BBC3's World on 3.
 The latest release, Live at the Grand Pavilion, was recorded on the OK UK Tour 2009 and includes a CD (recorded live at the Grand Pavilion, Porthcawl) and a bonus DVD (filmed live at Quay Arts Centre, Isle of Wight).
 It features new tracks such as The Tale of Nikolai, The Dancing Bear and The Buck Rarebit, as well as older favourites such as Easy on the Reels and File Under Biddley.

-Jamie Smith's Mabon are due to play Womad at Charlton Park at the BBC Radio 3 Stage on Sunday 29th July at 4pm.
+Jamie Smith's Mabon played Womad at Charlton Park at the BBC Radio 3 Stage on Sunday 29th July at 4pm on 2011.

 Reviews of this Artist